ehsan42324232/shop-back/product_description.md

 - Store owners can log into the platform website to manage their stores
 - Products become saleable on their individual websites
 - Django admin panel for creating stores, building accounts and managing users
-- Manual product creation or bulk upload via Excel
+- Manual product creation
-- Individual users can create custom products manually or through Excel import
+- Individual users can create custom products manually

 ### Product Structure & Attributes
 - **Product Class:** Root class with price attribute and image/video lists